rstropek/htl-leo-csharp-4/exercises/lightning-talk-suggestions.md

     1. What are [*records* in C#](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/#records) and why are they useful?
     3. What is [*WinUI*](https://microsoft.github.io/microsoft-ui-xaml/) and why is it useful for C# developers?
     4. Tips and tricks for [*dnSpy*](https://github.com/0xd4d/dnSpy/releases)
+    5. What is [sharplab.io](https://sharplab.io/) and why is it interesting for C# developers?
 2. Mobile Development
     1. What is [*Material Design for Android*](https://developer.android.com/design/material/index.html)?
     2. What is [*test automation*](https://en.wikipedia.org/wiki/Test_automation) and how can it be done for many different mobile platforms and devices (e.g. [*Sauce Labs*](https://saucelabs.com/))?